FairwindsOps/insights-plugins/ci/README.md

 A utility for the CI/CD integration of Fairwinds Insights.

-Create a configuration file in the root of your project, here's an example.
+Create a configuration file in the root of your project named `fairwinds-insights.yaml`, here's an example.

 ```
 images: